1 Data frames

 1. Each variable must consist of the same kind of individual entries.
 For example, the mother variable consists of numbers: a quantity.
 In this case, the quantity is the mother’s height in inches.
 It would not be legitimate for an entry in mother to be a word or to be a height in meters or something else entirely, for instance, a blood pressure.

 2. Each row represents an individual real-world entity.
-For the data frame shown in Figure fig-data-frame-schematic, each row corresponds to an individual, fully-grown child.
+For the data frame shown in Figure 1.1, each row corresponds to an individual, fully-grown child.
 We use the term “unit of observation” to refer to the kind of entity represented in each row.
 All rows in a data frame must be the same kind of unit of observation.
 It would not be legitimate for some rows to individual people while others refer to something different such as a house or family or country.
 If you wanted to record data on families, you would need to create a new data frame where the unit of observation is a family.

 We use the word “specimen” to refer to an individual instance of the unit of observation.
 A data frame is a collection of specimens.
 Each row represents a unique specimen.

-The unit of observation in Figure fig-data-frame-schematic is a full-grown child.
+The unit of observation in Figure 1.1 is a full-grown child.
 The fifth row in that data frame refers to a unique young woman in London in the 1880s (whose name is lost to history).
 By using the word “specimen” to refer to this woman, we do not mean to dehumanize her.
 However, we need a phrase that can be applied to a single row of any data frame, whatever its unit of observation might be: a shipping container, a blood sample, a day of ticket sales, and so on.

 The collection of specimens comprised by a data frame is often a “sample” from a larger group of the units of observation.
 Galton did not measure the height of every fully-grown child in London, England, the UK, or the World.
 He collected a sample from London families.
 Sometimes, a data frame includes every possible instance of the unit of observation.
 For example, a library catalog lists comprehensively the books in a library.
 Such a comprehensive collection is called a “census .”